-The residential floor area allocated to the social housing component, comprised of 23,559.2 sq. m (253,589 sq. ft.), is exempt from DCLs under provisions of the Vancouver Charter and DCL By-law.
-The value of the exemption for the social housing is estimated at \$7,166,425, including \$4,139,214 for the turnkey social housing.
+The residential floor area allocated to the social housing component, comprised of 25,788.9 sq. m (277,589 sq. ft.), is exempt from DCLs under provisions of the Vancouver Charter and DCL By-law.
+The value of the exemption for the social housing is estimated at \$7,780,820, including \$4,105,526 for the turnkey social housing, based on the rates in effect as of September 30, 2020.

-The applicant has requested a waiver of both the City-wide DCLs and Utilities DCLs attributed to Building C-3's approximately 8,803.8 sq. m (94,764 sq. ft.) of secured rental residential floor area qualifying as "for-profit affordable rental housing" as defined in the By-law .
+The applicant has requested a waiver of both the City-wide DCLs and Utilities DCLs attributed to Building C-3's approximately 8,803.8 sq. m (94,764 sq. ft.) of secured rental residential floor area qualifying as "for-profit affordable rental housing" as defined in the By-law.
 A review of how the application meets the waiver criteria is provided in Appendix G.